Kepler-90: Stellar characteristics

-Kepler-90 is likely a F-type star that is approximately 120% the mass and radius of the Sun.
+Kepler-90 is an F-type star that is approximately 120% the mass and radius of the Sun.
 It has a surface temperature of around 6,100 K. In comparison, the Sun has a surface temperature of ±5772 K.

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 14.
 It is too dim to be seen with the naked eye, which typically can only see objects with a magnitude around 6.